Passive Liveness Detection - Presentation Attack Detection

 However, the real world conditions and thus the accuracy of the algorithm differ from project to project.
 The behaviour and accuracy of liveness algorithm may be affected by the demographics of the user population, prevailing daylight conditions when it is used, quality of the phones used by the population and configuration of the autocapture components in the client app.

-The Innovatrics' 2023 validation dataset consists of 125,000 photos with genuines and frauds represented equally.
-Unlike the dataset used previously, this one has sophisticated fraud attempts in order to better quantify the security precision.
+The Innovatrics' 2023 validation dataset consists of 125,000 photos with bona-fide and attack presentation images represented equally.
+Unlike the dataset used previously, this one has sophisticated presentation atyatck attempts in order to better quantify the security precision.

 Recommendations for Passive Liveness Deployment in Projects